 Under the terms of our ESPP, the offering period that commenced on January 1, 2005 was terminated on June 30, 2005 and a new offering period commenced on July 1, 2005.
 In accordance with Technical Bulletin No. FTB 97-1, "Accounting under Statement 123 for Certain Employee Stock Purchase Plans with a Look-Back Option," the early termination of an offering period followed by the commencement of a new offering period represents a modification to the terms of the related awards.
-This modification affected 169 employees participating in the ESPP as of June 30, 2005 and resulted in \$646,000 of incremental compensation costs, net of estimated forfeitures, which will be recognized on a straight-line basis over the two-year period ending June 30, 2007.
+This modification affected 169 employees participating in the ESPP as of June 30, 2005 and resulted in incremental compensation costs, net of estimated forfeitures, which will be recognized on a straight-line basis over the two-year period ending June 30, 2007.

-The fair value of each award granted from our ESPP during the three months ended September 30, 2005 was estimated at the date of grant using the Black-Scholes option pricing model, assuming no expected dividends and the following weighted average assumptions:
+The grant date fair value of each award granted under our ESPP during the six months ended December 31, 2005 was estimated using the Black-Scholes option pricing model, assuming no expected dividends and the following weighted average assumptions:

-I free Months Ende ea

-September 30,

-2005
+Six Months Ended December 31, 2005

-Expected volatility 70 .9%
+Expected volatility 70.9%

-Expected life in years 1 .2
+Expected life in years 1.2

-Risk-free interest rate 3 .5%
+Risk-free interest rate 3.5%

-Fair value per award \$ 9.5 55
+Fair value per award \$ 9.55

 The expected volatility is based on historical volatility; the expected life is based on the remaining term of the offering period at the date of enrollment to the plan; and the risk free interest rate is based on U. S. Treasury yields or yield curve in effect for the remaining term of the offering period at the date of enrollment in the plan.
+There were no awards granted under our ESPP during the three months ended December 31, 2005.

-Share-based compensation costs related to the ESPP for awards not yet recognized are \$1.8 million to be recognized over a weighted average period of 1.2 years.
+Unrecognized share-based compensation costs for awards granted under our ESPP are approximately \$1.5 million to be recognized over a weighted average period of one year.